MichaelCurrin/gh-pages-no-jekyll/docs/features.md

 ## Features

-- Use built in styling - CSS added for centered layout which is cleaner than a plain view of markdown files in a repo.
+- A very light website site - no Jekyll config or theme or gems.
+- Uses built-in styling provided by GitHub Pages - this is similar to viewing pages on GitHub but is cleaner.
-- Build will at a homepage link to the top of each page.
+- The build will add a homepage link to the top of each page.
 That is `h1`, so you first heading on the page should be an `h2`.
-- There's an improve this page button the bottom right.
+- There's an _Improve this page_ button  inthe bottom right.
-- Serve from project root or `docs` directory - like a Jekyll site.
+- Setup your project around your project root, or your `docs` directory for a docs site.

 ### Styling